 - Click Global Group in the tree to open the pop-up menu. - 2.
-Select Global Group Profile to display the Category tab of the Profile window. - In the Category Profile page, select categories to block, pass, white list, or assign a warn setting, and indicate whether uncategorized sites should pass or be blocked. - 4.
+Select Global Group Profile to display the Category tab of the Profile window. - In the Category Profile page, select categories to block, pass, white list, or assign a warn setting, and indicate whether uncategorized sites should pass, trigger a warn message for the end user, or be blocked. - 4.
 Click Apply. - 5.
 Click the Port tab to display the Port page. - 6.
 Enter the Port number to be blocked, and then click Add to include the port number in the Block Port(s) list box. - 7.
 After entering all port numbers to be blocked, click Apply. - 8.
 Click the Default Redirect URL tab to display the Default Redirect URL page.
 Your options on this tab will vary, based on whether your network will be using net use based authentication only, or both Web-based and net use based authentication. - Click the Filter Options tab to display the Filter Options page.
 If necessary, select appropriate filter options to be enabled, and click Apply.

-CHAPTER 6: TECHNICAL SUPPORT
+CHAPTER 7: TECHNICAL SUPPORT